curiouslychris/smooch-docs/slate/source/includes/rest/pipelines/_manage_processors.md

 These endpoints are used to manage processors.
 See [Manage Pipelines](#manage-pipelines) to specify the processors order in a pipeline.

 The following API endpoints use JWT-based authorization.
-The required scopes are either app or appMaker.
-When using _appMaker scope_ you call the endpoints like so by specifying the app resource: `/v1/apps/:id/middleware/processors`.
+The required scopes are either app or account.
+When using _account scope_ you call the endpoints like so by specifying the app resource: `/v1/apps/:id/middleware/processors`.
 When calling the endpoints with _app scope_ it isn't necessary to specify the app resource, and you can call the same endpoint like so: `/v1/middleware/processors`.

 ## Create Processor